Gym Rental for Personal Trainers

 Working as a personal trainer on staff at a gym has its rewards.
 The gym usually books the clients and pays trainers a set rate.
-To make lucrative money, personal trainers find setting their fees and working for themselves to be the better plan.
+To make lucrative money, however, personal trainers find that setting their fees and working for themselves is the better option.

 Instead of accepting employment with a gym, many fitness pros prefer to rent space and solicit their services to clients.